biinnnggggg/biinnnggggg/README.md

 | **ML & Data** | PyTorch, JAX, scikit-learn, pandas, NumPy |
 | **Web** | Svelte, FastAPI |
 | **DevOps & Tools** | GitHub Actions, Git, Docker |

-## Activity
-Recently I have been working with Google's Gemini API, using it to build context-specific Chinese vocabularies, e.g., words frequently appearing in song lyrics that non-native speakers would find unfamiliar and difficult to understand contextually.